Blue plaque honour for first Black NHS matron Daphne Steele

 - 4 min read

-When St Winifred’s closed in October 1971, Daphne found a new job working in Wharfedale children’s hospital in Menston and then retrained as a health visitor at Leeds University.
-As a health visitor in Ilkley and Bingley, becoming a familiar and friendly figure to countless families in the area.
+Daphne began her role in September 1964 and delivered her first baby on 8 October that year, according to hospital records.
+She managed the 14-bed hospital and oversaw between 250 and 300 deliveries annually.
+Throughout her career, she personally delivered over 200 babies.
+When St Winifred’s closed in October 1971, Daphne found a new job at Wharfedale Children’s Hospital in Menston.
+She then retrained as a health visitor at Leeds University.
+As a health visitor in Ilkley and Bingley, she became a familiar and friendly figure to countless families in the area.

 The Guyanese government’s recognition of her achievements was significant to her.
 In 2014, the Association of Guyanese Nurses and Allied Professionals (AGNAP) instituted an annual memorial lecture in her honour.

 Over the past decade, Steele’s pioneering role as part of the Windrush Generation has gained recognition.
-In 2018, a plaque was erected by the Nubian Jak Community Trust at St James’s Hospital in Balham, and the new Health and Wellbeing Academy at the University of Huddersfield will be named after her, opening in 2024.
+In 2018, a plaque was erected by the Nubian Jak Community Trust at St James’s Hospital in Balham.
+Additionally, the new Health and Wellbeing Academy at the University of Huddersfield will be named after her, opening in 2024.
 An annual Daphne Steele Day has also been established at St George’s Hospital, Tooting, on her birthday.

-Daphne’s name was put forward for a Historic England Blue Plaque by Bradford Civic Society and Bradford Metropolitan District Council after local people named her as one of several inspirational local women through a community-led project called 'Bradford Lasses'.
+Daphne’s name was put forward for a Historic England Blue Plaque by Bradford Civic Society and Bradford Metropolitan District Council.
+This was after local people named her as one of several inspirational local women through a community-led project called 'Bradford Lasses'.
+The unveiling of her plaque was celebrated by Arts and Heritage Minister Lord Parkinson of Whitley Bay, representatives of Historic England, and Daphne Steele’s son.

 Robert Steele shared, “My mother saw herself as a nurse and midwife.
 She would be speechless, mind-blown, to see a plaque dedicated to her and to know that she had made such a difference to so many people.”